 What is a Commercial Website?

 As you may already know, there are various types of websites out there.
-However, you can generally divide them into two big groups based on their original intention – personal website and commercial website.
+However, you can generally divide them into two big groups based on their original intention – personal website (for example a portfolio website) and commercial website.
 The latter is what we’re going to uncover here.

 Commercial websites are managed by a business with organizational motives.
 Function-wise, it’s main purpose is advertising and increasing visitors’ product knowledge.
 As every commercial website’s goal is to increase sales of a particular business, its content and design must reflect the brand’s image.